482solutions/hk-pv-solar-energy-tracking-system/README.md

 # pv-solar-energy-tracking-system

 This repository contains BE part of DAPP for renewable energy trading platform on Polkadot ecosystem.
+Here we have logic for basic data emulation,uplaoding it to Robonomics parachain and creating NFTs on Westmint.

 # Idea